Skip to Content

 Instructions

 1. Bring a pot of water to a boil.
-Turn off and place eggs in the water.
-Let sit for 10 to 12 minutes.
+Add eggs to the pot and let simmer for 14 minutes.

-2. Transfer the eggs to a bowl of ice water and chill for 14 minutes.
+2. Remove eggs from pot and transfer the eggs to a bowl of ice water.

 3. Once the eggs have cooled completely, peel them and slice in half, lengthwise.